Soares/myelin/lib/examples/intro/text.md

 If you're feeling bold, or if you want to pick up some advanced tips and tricks, check out the [annotated source](docs/myelin.html).

-Otherwise, read on!
-More examples follow.
+If you're not convinced yet, read on!